 A study from researchers at Duke University, the University of San Diego, and the University of Pittsburgh found that male leaders who ask for help are perceived as being less competent.
 When female leaders solicit help, however, the negative image didn’t apply.
 "What drives this perception is that help-seeking is atypical for men but not for women," says Dave Lebel, assistant professor of business administration at the University of Pittsburgh’s Katz Graduate School of Business, and coauthor of the study.

 "Asking for help isn’t behavior fitting a leadership role, and it isn’t behavior fitting a male gender role.
-In this case, women win; it’s okay for them to ask for help, because even though it’s not fitting a leadership role, it’s congruent with their gender role and deemed acceptable. " Ask for Advice Instead Provide a Win/Win.
 Seek Feedback Everywhere.
 3 Ways to Encourage Employees to Give You More Feedback.
 When you're the boss, bad news, unpleasant as it is, can be incredibly valuable... and incredibly hard to come by.

 No senior leader would dispute this as a logical matter.
 Weekdone weekly progress reports for managers and internal communication for teams.
 StickK.
 How You Can Turn A Performance Review Into A Great Learning Experience.
 Nothing can improve your performance like solid feedback can.

 However, none of us likes being criticized, judged, or told what to do.
 And our first instinct is usually to ignore feedback or even do the opposite.
 I never said life was simple, folks.
 Don't Get Defensive: Communication Tips for the Vigilant.
 Accept Criticism.
 Post written by Leo Babauta.